-The timing of this letter could not be more perfect, or ironic for that matter.
-Months ago our team sat down and set out the schedule for what we’d like to feature in each publication of The Rainmaker Moment.
-As we looked at the calendar, it just seemed like a perfect fit to write about “Work/Life Balance” during the busiest time of year for most of our clients.
+As our team was planning the calendar of topics for The Rainmaker Moment, it seemed like a perfect fit to write about “Work/Life Balance” during the busiest time of year for most of our clients.
 Knowing that March and April are the most stressful times for most accountants in public practice, why not focus on achieving greater balance in all that we do?

 Well, here’s the truth about it.
 Work/Life balance is utter nonsense.
 It simply doesn’t exist.
-To me, the word “balance” implies that all things are evenly distributed; all things are equal.
-When we’re “balanced”, everything is 50/50 and neither side of the scale is overloaded.
-But think about it?
+To me, the word balance implies that all things are evenly distributed and equal.
+When we’re balanced, everything is 50/50 and neither side of the scale is overloaded.
+But think about it.
 When was the last time this was true in your life?
 It’s just not the way that it works in our hectic, busy, corporate lives.
 I don’t think many of us can say that we truly spend 50% of our time focused on our business lives and 50% of our time focused on our personal lives.

 To me, it’s more about work/life integration.
 Sometimes work is going to come first.
-Maybe you have a big proposal meeting to prep for, or an “A” client needs some urgent help on an unexpected matter, or maybe your firm is focused on a big merger opportunity and you need to focus most of your energy on that.
-And maybe, because of all of these exciting professional events in your life, you have to miss your child’s soccer game or theatre production, or maybe you’ll have to miss a social outing with your college friends that you’ve been looking forward to for a long time.
+Maybe you have a big proposal meeting to prep for, or an A client needs some urgent help on an unexpected matter, or maybe your firm is focused on a big merger opportunity and you need to focus most of your energy on that.
+And maybe, because of all of these exciting professional events in your life, you have to miss your child’s soccer game or theatre production or you’ll have to miss a social outing with your college friends that you’ve been looking forward to for a long time.
 It stinks, and in the moment it can feel devastating, but c’est la vie!
-The inverse is true though, too.
-Sometimes the big “life” stuff is going to take precedent and you’ll have to walk away from a project at work for the birth of a child, that long awaited vacation or just a good old fashioned personal day.
+The inverse is true too, though.
+Sometimes the big life stuff is going to take precedent, and you’ll have to walk away from a project at work for the birth of a child, that long-awaited vacation or just a good old-fashioned personal day.